top of page

 If your organisation would like to be involved please contact Susan and her team here.

-100% of audience members at Camden People's Theatre said they would like to see a full version of the show.
+100% of WIP audience members at Camden People's Theatre said they would like to see a full version of the show.

 12MarchWEB(82of141).JPG